ervinod/Flutter_TMDB_API_Example/README.md

-# Assesment Task
+# Flutter TMDB API Example

-This project demostrates use of TMDB movie API
+This project demostrates use of TMDB movie API implementation using BLoC architecture pattern and will help to understand use of Streams in flutter.
-.

 Following components are used in this Flutter project: